mjhoffmeister/blog/_jacob_cycle/2024-03-10-jacob-leaves-laban.md

 Genesis 31:43-54 - Laban pathetically insists that everything Jacob has is his, but he knows he’s defeated.
 So, he moves to make a treaty with the more powerful Jacob as protection against revenge.
 Jacob sets up a stone pillar and asks that both groups build a “heap” (gal,) giving meaning to the name Galeed (“heap of witness”) and adding additional meaning to Gilead (both names have the same consonants.)
 The reason for two witnesses could be an indication of the mistrust between Jacob and Laban and a link to Deuteronomy 19:15.
 Stones continue to be witnesses to pivotal moments in Jacob’s life.
 Laban names the place “heap of witness” in Aramaic (Wenham: 279).
 Other than accenting the note on Genesis 31:20, it perhaps solidifies the Babylonian background of the story.
 The other name Jacob gives is “the watch tower.”

 Other than being witnesses, the heap and pillar serve as boundary stones.
 Lines have been drawn between Jacobs god(s) and Laban’s gods.

+Later, Jacob will flee Laban and be pursued by him, but the two will ultimately make peace by setting up a pillar with stones that Jacob will call *gal<sup>e</sup>ed*, Gilead (See https://www.ldsscriptureteachings.org/wp-content/uploads/2022/02/Jacob-and-Labans-double-talk-Scott-Noegel.pdf)